-This 57-page book shows the "need-to-know" principles of music every musician can benefit from.
+This 57-page ebook shows the "need-to-know" principles of music every musician can benefit from.
 With this knowledge, you will learn the difference between playing an instrument and playing music.
 This book covers:

 The topics covered in this book represent the musical concepts most relavant to musicians.
 The book is geared toward both the beginner musician as well as the accomplised musician who wants to better understand the mechanics of making good music.

-Music theory is often mailigned by musicians who claim it stiffles their creativity.
+Music theory is often maligned by musicians who claim it stifles their creativity.
 Nothing could be farther from the truth!
 If anything, music theory gives your creativity more dimensions to work in.
-I believe that musicians who express their adversion to music theory are saying more about their fear of learning than the actual subject itself.
+I believe that musicians who express their aversion to music theory are saying more about their fear of learning than the actual subject itself.

 Music theory is not a set of rules to be memorized and then mindlessly followed.
 Not at all.
 It is an explanation of how musical tones relate to each other through time.
 It is up to the musician to use these tonal relationships to create an aesthetic and/or emotional effect.